Naadodigal 2: Plot

 Meanwhile, Jeeva's elderly friend convinces Sengodi and Jeeva to marry because they have similar principles, philosophies, and lifestyles.
 Sengodi's family accepts Jeeva as their future son-in-law.
 Priya gets transferred to Jeeva's village.
 Jeeva fights for 'no caste' and to hold a 'no caste' convention at the Madras High Court after the district court rejected their plea.
-Sowmya becomes pregnant but she gets upset because she feels alone without their relatives.
+Sowmya becomes pregnant but gets upset because she feels alone without their relatives.
 When Jeeva's friends are planning Jeeva's wedding, Chinnamani arrives looking dull.
 He tells what happened.
 Sowmya's husband allows her to call home, and her relatives find their address to bring them home.
-Jeeva and his friends become upset that they are going to be betrayed by their close relatives.
+Jeeva and his friends become upset that their close relatives will betray them.

 Sowmya reveals to her family that she is pregnant.
-Sowmya's aunt also tells Sowmya not to communicate with Jeeva, otherwise, it will cause unnecessary problems.
+Sowmya's aunt also tells Sowmya not to communicate with Jeeva; otherwise, it will cause unnecessary problems.
 Sowmya tells Jeeva directly not to disturb them.
 At the same time, Jeeva's villagers meet the caste chieftain to discuss what to do, and the chieftain gives them money.
 They are planning to organise men to kill the couple as part of an honour killing out of respect for their caste.
 Priya spots two of the henchmen hired as killers and catches them.
-She forces one of the henchmen to reveal their plan to her, and Priya tells the plan to Jeeva.
+She forces one of the henchmen to reveal their plan to her, and Priya tells Jeeva the plan.

-Soon, the henchmen hack the couple brutally in the city centre causing them to bleed profusely.
+Soon, the henchmen hack the couple brutally in the city centre, causing them to bleed profusely.
 Jeeva and Paandi arrive just in time.
 They fight the henchmen and load them onto a coach.
 On the Dindigul highway, Paandi helps transfer the couple onto a different coach and takes them to the hospital.
 Vikram informs Sengodi that they are at the hospital.
 Jeeva fights the henchmen but spares them.

 After two years, the court allows them to hold the no-caste convention for people against the caste.
 Sowmya and her husband are living happily with a baby girl.
 Furthermore, Sengodi and Jeeva are also happily married and have a baby daughter.